Dean Martin Mural

 The fourth panel depicts Martin’s return to Steubenville, joined by his wife and Jerry Lewis.
 “They came back in 1950 and there was a big parade,” says Bratten.

-Ever since Martin’s death in 1995, Steubenville has honored him with an annual festival, set this year for June 15 through 18.
+Ever since Martin’s death in 1995, Steubenville has honored him with an annual festival, usually set in June.
 Fans visit to listen to tribute concerts, compete in singing contests and meet Martin’s daughter, Deana Martin, who is also an entertainer.
 There are plenty of film clips from Martin’s many TV and film performances, and Bratten loves to see older generations introduce their children and grandchildren to him.

 “These kids have never seen Jerry Lewis or Dean Martin,” she says.
 “To hear the peals of laughter — it’s just delightful … rediscovering a truly good talent.”